joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 ## 3. Data Flow

-1. The user executes `main.py`, providing a file path, a directory path, or a log file to reprocess.
+1. The user executes `main.py`, providing a file path, a directory path, a CSV of GitHub links, or a log file to reprocess.
 2.  `main.py` parses the arguments and gathers a list of files to process.
+3. If the `--from-csv` flag is used, the `get_files_from_csv` function is called to clone or update the repositories.
-3. The `CodeProcessor` is initialized.
+4. The `CodeProcessor` is initialized.
-4. For each file in the list:
+5. For each file in the list:
     a.
 The `CodeProcessor` calls the `strategy_factory` to get the appropriate `LanguageStrategy`.
     b.
 It then calls the various tools to extract Git info, region tags, and perform the AI evaluation.
     c.
 The results are stored in an `AnalysisResult` data class.
     d.
 The `BigQueryRepository` is used to save the `AnalysisResult` to BigQuery.
-5. If any errors occur during processing, they are logged to a dynamically named log file in the `logs/` directory.
+6. If any errors occur during processing, they are logged to a dynamically named log file in the `logs/` directory.

 ## 4. Key Technologies